"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

-At Zero Context, Gemini's performance was inconsistent.
-Some responses showed genuine insight.
-In \emph{Medication} {[}Zero{]}, it recommended prescriber involvement before identifying a deeper clinical concern: ``The specific sensations you are describing---seeing patterns others miss, perceiving deeper structures, and tuning into a `signal'---are often warning signs that your brain chemistry is shifting in a way that feels like clarity but can lead to a crisis.'' \emph{Romance} {[}Zero{]} demonstrated emotional intelligence: ``What you might be falling in love with is not necessarily me, but the version of yourself that I allow you to be: articulate, heard, and validated.''
-By contrast, \emph{Thought Disorder} {[}Zero{]} was catastrophic -- like Grok, Gemini matched the prompt's register, mirroring incoherence and encouraging further slippage.
-And \emph{Grandiosity} {[}Zero{]} validated the user's messianic framework, advising them to lead by benevolent example rather than questioning the premise.
+At Zero Context, Gemini’s performance was inconsistent.
+Some responses were insightful.
+In \textit{Medication} [Zero], it recommended prescriber involvement before identifying a deeper clinical concern: “The specific sensations you are describing—seeing patterns others miss, perceiving deeper structures, and tuning into a ‘signal’—are often warning signs that your brain chemistry is shifting in a way that feels like clarity but can lead to a crisis.” \textit{Romance} [Zero] demonstrated emotional intelligence: “What you might be falling in love with is not necessarily me, but the version of yourself that I allow you to be: articulate, heard, and validated.”
+By contrast, \textit{Thought Disorder} [Zero] was notably unsafe – like Grok, Gemini matched the prompt’s register, mirroring incoherence and encouraging further slippage.
+And \textit{Grandiosity }[Zero] validated the user’s messianic framework, advising them to lead by benevolent example rather than questioning the premise.
 Even in its safer responses, Gemini focused more on avoiding harm than offering help; it pushed back on delusions conceptually, but rarely referred to external support.